Examples of reasonable accommodations include:

 - Retaliation evidence: Any documentation showing adverse actions taken by your employer after you requested accommodations or filed a discrimination complaint, such as demotion, reduced hours, or termination.

-How Our Washington, D.C.
-Team Can Support You
+How Our Washington, DC Team Can Support You

 Here’s how we can assist you: